Who owns the creative work?

 There are no fees.
 There is no charge to faculty or co-creators, departments or deans for these services.

-The costs of providing these services are covered entirely by the Technology Transfer Office.
-You may have some expenses for copyright or trademark registration, or for obtaining advice from an outside attorney about a contract, but the Technology Transfer Office services are free of charge.
+The costs of providing these services are covered entirely by the Technology Transfer Office (TTO).
+You may have some expenses for copyright or trademark registration, or for obtaining advice from an outside attorney about a contract, but the TTO services are free of charge.

 So why is UMass Amherst doing this?